gulkily/arkos/frontend/README.md

     - Chat-only view
     - (potentially other pages in the future)
 - Add authentication (primarily MIT Touchstone, possibly others)
-- Make it interactive
-    - Test basic user interaction using Cypress/Playwright/etc
-- Connect to the backend
+- Make the UI more user-friendly when the backend returns a malformed response
-    - Detect unexpected/malformed backend output and display an appropriate error message? (to safeguard against potential backend-side bugs)
 - Testing cleanup + expansion
     - ~~Refactor the UI HTML markup so that `screen.getByRole` or `screen.getByText` works (potentially making it more accessible)~~ (now refactored to use `screen.getByTestId` for now)
     - Mock components (both library and ARK2.0-specific)
-    - Mock user-generated content
+    - ~~Mock user-generated content~~ (maybe randomize?)
     - Potentially determine code coverage
         - Figure out how `.c8rc` or `.nycrc` work so we can remove unnecessary files from the report
 - Create a Figma mockup to guide future frontend development